rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/314_authorize-access-to-private-docker-registry-using-secrets.md

    }
    ```

-   Finding out the *_authorisation token_* from all possible  `credsStore` entry’s value is beyond the scope of this tutorial.
+   You can find out the authorisation token from the respective  `credsStore` entry’s value.
 In this case, use `osxkeychain` value to figure out authorization token.

 2. To convert *_authorisation token_* to a readable format, execute the command: